mali5820k/Cobralyth/README.md

 - Solving the loss of information of length and size with arrays when passed as function arguments.
 - Default data-structures (dynamic lists, maps, and sets).
 - Simplifying dereferencing symbols (right-arrow vs dot operator) to just the dot operator.
-- [MECC](#mecc-overview), a non-blocking memory-management model with automatic single-ownership enforcement for memory reclamation to prevent cyclic references.
+- [MECC](#mecc-overview), a non-blocking memory-management model with automatic single-ownership enforcement for memory reclamation, done at compile time to prevent cyclic references conflicting with memory reclamation at runtime.

 ### Future Aspirations:
 - Documentation and design visualizations will be made at a later date as a solid release of Clyth is made.
-- Package manager for Clyth
+- Package manager and build-system for Clyth
   - An out-of-the-box solution that can work offline or online.
   - Assisting license management on compilation - any licenses used by imported packages (MIT or BSD for instance) will be compiled into the binary and a separate licenses file to aid developers to automate compliance with those licenses.
 Note - license compliance ultimately falls onto the developer and any automation failures or mistakes must be checked by the developer for correct and proper compliance.
 - JSON support
 - GUI support
 - Websockets and Webserver backend support
-- Package and build system that can work locally instead of always requiring an online connection.
 - Support for IoT devices and other embedded architectures, such as running on a raspberry pi
-- OpenCL and CUDA support
+- Potential OpenCL, ROCm and/or CUDA support (depending on which approach reaches the widest compatability)
-- MLIR support for GPUs (this needs further research)
+- MLIR support for GPUs (this needs further research alongside the other GPU supporting options)
 - Cross platform compilation to WASM using a non-browser runtime (i.e., wasmer)

 ## The Current Runtime Specification (subject to change as project evolves):
   - Pass-by-reference is used by default.
     This is done to reduce calling complexity by allowing the programmer to simply call functions and make pass-by-value an explicitly opt-in operation - with the exception being primitive values like ints, floats, doubles, and chars being pass-by-value by default.

   - No function overloading is supported.
 This is to prevent Java-like code-expansion, which often results in more complexity in large codebases.
-If you need function-overloading, leverage structs or generics (in the future) and update the functions accordingly.
+If you need function-overloading, leverage structs, or generics (in the future) and update the functions accordingly.
   For example, functions can receive a struct that resembles JavaScript-like objects with a variable corresponding to a value.
 This is subject to change if the ergonomics for writing generic code are hindered greatly.
     ```cpp
     int test_function (Obj1 object1, int64 value2, bool optional=false) {